Distributionally Robust Adaptive Beamforming: Proof of Theorem

 and therefore, the first-order optimality condition $2k \vec w^\H \vec w \mat C^{-1} (\mat R - \math R) = \vec w \vec w^\H$ gives the globally optimal solution

 This completes the proof. \stp \end{proof}

 \begin{IEEEbiography}[{ }]{Shixiong Wang} received the B.Eng. degree in detection, guidance, and control technology, and the M.Eng. degree in systems and control engineering from the School of Electronics and Information, Northwestern Polytechnical University, China, in 2016 and 2018, respectively.
 He received his Ph.D. degree from the Department of Industrial Systems Engineering and Management, National University of Singapore, Singapore, in 2022.
 He is currently a Postdoctoral Research Associate with the Intelligent Transmission and Processing Laboratory, Imperial College London, London, United Kingdom, from May 2023.
 He was a Postdoctoral Research Fellow with the Institute of Data Science, National University of Singapore, Singapore, from March 2022 to March 2023.
+His research interest includes statistics and optimization theories with applications in signal processing (e.g., optimal estimation theory) and machine learning (e.g., generalization error theory). \end{IEEEbiography}